Cookies & personal data

 Employer Brand(Employer Brand)

-A company's reputation as an employer: how it is perceived by current and potential employees.
-A strong employer brand reduces hiring costs, attracts top candidates, and decreases turnover.
-Built through EVP, corporate culture, and public reviews.
+A company's reputation as an employer: how current and prospective employees perceive it.
+A strong employer brand reduces hiring costs, attracts top talent, and lowers turnover.
+Built through EVP, culture, and public reviews.

-"Publishing culture case studies on TenChat attracted 40 candidate responses without an advertising budget."
+"Publishing culture case studies attracted 40 applicants without a recruiting budget."

 E